amyreese/dotlink/README.md

 -----

-You'll first need to create a mapping file in the root of your dotfile repository name "dotfiles.yaml", containing a root-level dictionary where keys are the file name in the repository, and the values are the path and filename relative to your home directory that the files will be installed to.
+You'll first need to create a mapping file in the root of your dotfile repository named "dotfiles", following this format:

+- Each line contains the local repository filename, optionally followed by a colon and the target filename if different than the local filename.
+- Comments are denoted by lines beginning with the `#` symbol, and are ignored.

 An example mapping might look like:

-    # dotfiles.yaml
+    # dotfiles
     aliases: .alias
-    bashrc: .bashrc
+    .bashrc
-    profile: .profile
+    .profile: .profile
     htop: .config/htop/htoprc
     vim: .vim
     vimrc: .vimrc